- Home

 In simple terms, metabolism refers to all of the chemical reactions that occur in your body to keep you alive and functioning.

 These processes include breathing, heartbeat, and breaking down nutrients from food.
-Your metabolism essentially determines how quickly your body burns energy to complete these functions.
+Your metabolism determines how quickly your body burns energy to complete these functions.

 Ultimately, the faster your metabolism, the more calories you burn, the easier it is to lose weight, and the more energetic you’re likely to feel.